navish92/Trip_Advisor_National_Parks/README.md

 The choice & naming for the above topics were done based on domain knowledge, as I am an avid traveler and a huge fan of the U.S. National Parks system.

 The user can enter their top 3 priorities for their trip to Yosemite National Park.
-Using cosine similarity, they will be provided 3 attractions to prioritize on accordingly.
-The interactive version of this app was deployed onto a web interface using Streamlit.
+Using cosine similarity, they will be provided 3 attractions to prioritize on accordingly. **The interactive version of this app was deployed onto a web interface using Streamlit, and can be viewed [here](https://share.streamlit.io/navish92/personalized_trip_advisor/main/streamlit_attractions_recommender.py)**.

 ## Other Findings